voiceittech/VoiceIt2-AndroidSDK/README.md

 }
 ```

+### Liveness Detection

+For each of our Encapsulated methods liveness detection can be enabled with a passed in boolean parameter.
+This enables a a pre-check before the verification api call to make sure the user is not trying to spoof with a photo of someone else.

 ### API calls

 For each API call, a JsonHttpResponseHandler is needed to receive the result of the call.
 You can Override the response handlers like so, and abbreviated with ellipses below: